 Travel Itinerary: Weekend in Hong Kong

 Hong Kong is a popular global city, perfect for a stopover on the way to another destination — especially in Asia.
-While there are so many things that can keep you busy for weeks in Hong Kong, if you are only able to stay for a couple days, then here are our top picks for your visit.
+While there are so many things that can keep you busy for weeks in Hong Kong, if you are only able to stay for a couple days, then here are our top picks for your visit to Hong Kong.
 Check out our recommended sample itinerary for a weekend in Hong Kong!

 If you Arrive at Night…